 Wine tasting menu for the evening.

 Here are the wines we tasted that evening and our impressions.
-As we’ve been told by our friends who are residing in Switzerland, most of the wines listed here are from common producers and their wines are widely available in the retail shops in Switzerland.
+We were told by our friends in Switzerland that most of the wines listed here are from common producers and their wines are widely available in the retail shops in Switzerland.

 Swiss Sparkling Wine